-- One was to help those who are having less-than-Hallmark holidays know they aren't alone.
+- The first was to help those who are having less-than-Hallmark holidays know they aren't alone.

-- Two to show that you can still find things to be thankful for even when everything seems to be crashing down on you.
+- The second was to show that you can still find things to be thankful for even when everything seems to be crashing down on you.

 I can't say "Merry Christmas," as I'm a horrible actress and don't like to say something I don't feel.
-I can, however, say, "I hope YOU have a merry Christmas," but know that if you aren't, it's okay.
-Whatever junk you are going through will end and one day, I promise.
+I can, however, say, "I hope YOU have a merry Christmas."
+However, know that if you aren't, it's okay.
+Whatever junk you are going through will end one day, I promise.
 Keep going so you can make it to that day.